Pennarasi

 Pennarasi is a 1955 Indian Tamil-language film starring A. P. Nagarajan and P. Kannamba.
 It was released on 14 April 1955.

 Plot

 The film is about a queen whose kingdom was protected by the commander.
 While the commander is loyal to the queen, her minister is a wily person.
-A Chieftain of a neighbouring land is trying to grab the queen's kingdom with the connivance of the wily minister.
+The chieftain of a neighbouring land is trying to grab the queen's kingdom with the connivance of a wily minister.
 The chieftain sends his court dancer who is also his mistress to seduce the minister.
 The commander, who is the hero in the film, has a lover.
-Many interesting situations and incidents takes place that forms the story of the film.
+Many interesting situations and incidents take place that form the story of the film.
 At the end, the villains are exposed.
 The commander marries his sweetheart.

 Cast

 The list was adapted from an article of the film's review.